estafyn/Empire-of-Cards/src/assets/content/Timeline.md

 Cultures:

 Queenship Rises: Female leaders, often from Connector lineages, become key figures of governance, diplomacy, and ritual.
-Known as “Flame Bearers,” they are both political rulers and symbolic keepers of their hearths.
+Known as "Flame Bearers," they are both political rulers and symbolic keepers of their hearths.

 Ritual Fire Diplomacy: Political negotiations often involve elaborate fire-lighting ceremonies and symbolic exchanges of embers.